bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 ### Adding Caching (CloudFlare)

-The `podfeet.com` website is not updated many times per day, let alone per hour or per minute, so having NGINX+PHP-FPM render each page from scratch for each visitor is needlessly wasteful — until Allison posts a new article or a listener leaves a new comment, the HTML+CSS+JavaScript returned by the Wordpress code will be the same for every visitor.
+The `podfeet.com` website is not updated many times per day, let alone per hour or per minute, so having NGINX+PHP-FPM render each page from scratch for each visitor is needlessly wasteful — until Allison posts a new article or a listener leaves a new comment, the HTML+CSS+JavaScript returned by the WordPress code will be the same for every visitor.
 All that RAM, CPU, disk-IO, and all those database queries are just re-creating the same output over-and-over-and-over again.

 Why re-generate every page every time?
 Why not cache the pages that don't change, at least for a while?